colevandersWands/thesis-proposal/README.md

 ## Context

-Much is already known about effective pedagogy for novice programmers, and many great resources, curricula, tools & learning environments have been developed to implement known best practices.
+Much is already known about effective pedagogy for novice programmers, and many great artifacts have been developed to implement known best practices.

 * _Curricula_: bootstrap, runestone academy, how to design programs, ...
 * _Programming languages_: pyret, racket, configurable & language-leveled languages, ...